Blog archive April 2005

 living in a different part of the country, i only had occasional contact with my grandmother, so the gap is not obvious. it will hit home on my birthday, when for the first time in my life there is no card, and at christmas when we will neither give nor receive presents. my grandmother's card was always the first to arrive at the beginning of december - my heads-up to get my act together for christmas. with her goes the link to a lot of things and places that once were. but this was no longer her time. her time was the 40s, 50s, 60s and 70s - the diamond wedding in 1991 the last great event of her life. she outlived her sisters, her husband and her friends. it all passes. i wish there were a piece of software that could turn the memories in your head into video, so we could share the scenes of the past.

-by the way there is a telling photograph of my grandmother as a teenager in the 1920s. the rest of the family are in dark dowdy clothes, but she is in full flapper chiffon and beads with a foxy expression.
+by the way there is a telling photograph of my grandmother as a teenager in the 1920s. she is in full flapper chiffon and beads with a foxy expression.

 my friend russ jones who co-runs 'future world funk' is ill, so last saturday's fwf was his last gig for a while. i went along to say hi, there's some pics in the photo list. they were taken on my new mobile phone - not too bad.